jakoivis/imageLoader/README.md

-JavaScript image loader for preloading images.
+Simple JavaScript image loader.
+Provides complete callbacks for the whole load and for individual files.
+Loading can be done in parallel or in sequence.

 #ImageLoader options
 Property name       | Default           | Description